What's Hot: Stunning and high quality design, fast, optional dedicated graphics, lovely display, versatile design. Good battery life.

 NVIDIA Dedicated Graphics

-Where the Surface Book does pull ahead is in graphics if you opt for the model with custom NVIDIA dedicated graphics.
+Where the Surface Book does pull ahead is in graphics if you opt for the model with custom NVIDIA 940M equivalent dedicated graphics.
 Then it's anywhere from 50% faster to twice as fast in games and graphics benchmarks, depending on the graphics benchmark or game (there aren't many cross platform graphics benchmarks, alas).
 Now this custom NVIDIA GPU doesn't get a recognizable model number, but from the specs like clock speeds, 384 CUDA cores and benchmark results, it's similar to the NVIDIA 940M, which is at the lower end of NVIDIA dedicated graphics for laptops.
 It has 1 GB DDR5 VRAM vs. the usual 2 GB DDR3 VRAM for the 940M.
 That means Surface Book's dedicated graphics memory is faster but there's less of it.
 Given the high resolution of the display and the ability to also drive two 4K monitors, I'm really surprised that Microsoft went with just 1 gig of graphics memory.
-This isn't a gaming laptop given the GPU performance and VRAM amount, and it won't compete with the MSI Ghost Pro or the Razer Blade.
+The lower end dedicated graphics base doesn't make this a gaming laptop given the GPU performance and VRAM amount, and it won't compete with the MSI Stealth Pro or the Razer Blade.
 It is sufficiently powerful to enjoy some current demanding 3D titles like Battlefield 4, Fallout 4, Tomb Raider and GTA V at 720p resolution and low settings with reasonable frame rates (with Tomb Raider you can go up to 1080p).
 It's certainly much better than the HD 520 integrated graphics, which struggle to run those games well.
 Older games like Skyrim, Civ V and less demanding games like Minecraft and League of Legends will run fine at 1080p and medium settings.
 Compared to the 940M, we averaged 3-5 fps better in some games thanks to the faster VRAM.

 NVIDIA's software will auto-pick the GPU to use with a particular application, and you can override this by right-clicking on a program's icon and select the "run with GPU" option.
 You get the NVIDIA control panel but not the full GeForce Experience.
 You can install GeForce Experience to optimize game settings, but the other features won't work since this uses a proprietary graphics driver.